1983 South African Grand Prix

 The 1983 South African Grand Prix was a Formula One motor race held at Kyalami on 15 October 1983.
 It was the fifteenth and final race of the 1983 Formula One season.
 The 77 lap race was won by Riccardo Patrese driving for Brabham.
 This would be Patrese's last win for nearly seven years until he won for Williams at the 1990 San Marino Grand Prix.
+This was also Williams' first race with the new Honda turbo engine.